Chandler Catanzaro: Arizona Cardinals

-New York Jets
+New York Jets (first stint)

 On March 10, 2017, Catanzaro signed with the New York Jets.

 On September 10, 2017, in the season opening 21–12 loss to the Buffalo Bills, Catanzaro converted a 48-yard field goal and a 52-yard field goal in his Jets debut.

-On October 1, 2017, in Week 4, the Jets were playing at home against the Jacksonville Jaguars.
+In Week 4, the Jets were playing at home against the Jacksonville Jaguars.
 The game went into overtime with a score of 20–20.
 Catanzaro had missed a 45-yard field goal earlier in the game.
 With only 32 seconds left in overtime, he drilled a 41-yard field goal to win the game.

-On October 8, 2017 in Week 5, Catanzaro kicked a 57-yard field goal, the longest in Jets franchise history.
+In Week 5, Catanzaro kicked a 57-yard field goal, the longest in Jets franchise history.
+In the 2017 season, Catanzaro converted all 29 extra point attempts and 25 of 30 field goal attempts in 16 games.

 Tampa Bay Buccaneers

 On March 16, 2018, Catanzaro signed a three-year contract with the Tampa Bay Buccaneers.
 In the season opener against the New Orleans Saints, he tied his career-high with six extra points converted.
-On October 21, 2018, in a Week 7 matchup against the Cleveland Browns, after having missed an extra point attempt and a 40-yard field goal attempt earlier in the game Catanzaro hit a game winning 59-yard field goal in overtime to end the game 26-23, in the process setting the record for the longest field goal made in overtime in NFL history.
-On November 12, 2018, Catanzaro was released by the Buccaneers after missing two field goals in a 16-3 loss to the Washington Redskins.
+On October 21, 2018, in a Week 7 matchup against the Cleveland Browns, after having missed an extra point attempt and a 40-yard field goal attempt earlier in the game Catanzaro hit a game winning 59-yard field goal in overtime to end the game 26–23, in the process setting the record for the longest field goal made in overtime in NFL history.
+On November 12, 2018, Catanzaro was released by the Buccaneers after missing two field goals in a 16–3 loss to the Washington Redskins.
 He finished his time with the Buccaneers 11-for-15 on field goals and 23-for-27 on extra points in nine games.